jpswade/jpswade.github.io/_posts/2007-05-26-what-is-the-best-antivirus-software.md

 ### **avast!
 Home Edition**

-So, in conclusion it&#8217;s time to uninstall Norton AntiVirus and install&#8230; avast!
+So, in conclusion it's time to uninstall Norton AntiVirus and install&#8230; avast!

-&#8220;Avast!&#8221; just ticks all the boxes, it&#8217;s free for home use, detects viruses well (you can even set it to do it at boot-time like chkdsk), and it even talks to you when the viruses database is updated.
+&#8220;Avast!&#8221; just ticks all the boxes, it's free for home use, detects viruses well (you can even set it to do it at boot-time like chkdsk), and it even talks to you when the viruses database is updated.

-There are other applications that I didn&#8217;t bother even testing, avast just wins hands down.
+There are other applications that I didn't bother even testing, avast just wins hands down.
 I would recommend this to anyone.